jmacdonald/triage_website/source/docs/initial_setup.html.md

 ## Administration

 The administration section can be accessed using the "Admin" link at the top right of the screen.
-Once in the admin section, you can get back to the main Triage interface by clicking the "Home" link at the top of the screen.
+Once in the admin section, you can get back to the main Triage application by clicking the "Triage" link at the top left of the screen.

 ### Managing Users

+#### User Types

+Triage supports two types of users: directory and database.
+Directory users are authenticated via a directory server, using LDAP (as configured in the [installation instructions](/docs/)).
+As a result, they don't store passwords, deferring to the directory server for password authentication.
+Database users have their encrypted password stored in the database, which they're able to update themselves as part of their account settings.

-Click the "Users" link in the navigation panel on the left side of the screen to view the list of existing users.
-At this point, there's only the administrator account.
-Click the "Add New" tab above the user listing to add a new user.
+At this point, there's only the administrator user (which is a database user).
+Click the "Database Users" link at the top, and then click the "New Database User" button at the top right to add a new user.
 Here's a rundown on the user attributes:

 * #### Username

     Used to login, as well as with Twitter-style mentions (@*username*).

     <p class="note">
-      The username attribute is used to bind the user in LDAP (using the attribute specified in <code>config/ldap.yml</code>).
+      The username attribute is used for binding directory users (using the attribute specified in <code>config/ldap.yml</code>).
     </p>

 * #### Email